mkbabb/parse-that/docs/tranches/B/PROGRESS.md

     survive only if a real Value/JSON-shaped product proves the same semantic need at both binding scales.
 It is not recursive CSS AST proof.
 12. S unordered is retired.
-D unordered remains private and partial; its correctness bank does not satisfy the every-scale ≥10× proof.
+D unordered remains private and partial; its correctness bank does not satisfy the every-scale ≥10× proof, and no residual-overlap performance plane exists.
+13. P2-L kills callback-loop, declarative ASCII-table, and public sticky wrapper widenings.
+Native sticky RegExp remains the KISS incumbent.
+The generic source node survives only as a private shaped-product fixture.

 ## Formation and release chains